paulbrowne-irl/private-gpt2/README.md

 Note: because of the way `langchain` loads the `SentenceTransformers` embeddings, the first time you run the script it will require internet connection to download the embeddings model itself.

 ## Test dataset
 This repo uses a [state of the union transcript](https://github.com/imartinez/privateGPT/blob/main/source_documents/state_of_the_union.txt) as an example.
-Replace this with your own documents and be sure to add to the *.gitignore* file.
+Replace this with your own documents in the *source_documents* and be sure to add to the *.gitignore* file.

 ## Instructions for ingesting your own dataset